TheFancyWolf/FDrum/README.md

 ## Using FDRUM
 There are 15 sample categories on 15 individual tracks.
 Each track's color corresponds with the color on the Decent Sampler keyboard.

-Trigger samples using your keyboard or midi editor using the following commands:
+Trigger samples using your keyboard, midi editor, or [from acoustic drums](https://www.youtube.com/watch?v=PTNy4SYRNbo&pp=ygUkdHJpZ2dlciBtaWRpIGZyb20gZHJ1bXMgcmVhcGVyIG1hbmlh) using the following commands:

 * C2 = 48 = Kick
 * D2 = 50 = Snare